component of starter motor

 Direct Drive Starter Motor DD

-Direct drive is the most common and older type of starter motor available out there. it comes with different applications and construction designs but it’s solenoid solenoid-operated unit.
+Direct drive is the most common and older type of starter motor available out there. it comes with different applications and construction designs but it’s a solenoid-operated unit.
 Well, its working remains plain like other types.

-Planetary Gear PLGR
+Planetary Gear (PLGR)

-The existence of these types of starter motors has vastly replaced the direct-drive types.
+The existence of these types of starter motors has vastly replaced direct-drive types.
 It is a permanent magnet that transmits power between the pinion shaft and the armature.
 The armature spins with more speed and torque.
-The essence of planetary gear is to reduce gear which further reduces the requirement of high current.
+The essence of planetary gear is to reduce gear, which further reduces the requirement of high current.

-Permanent Magnet Gear Reduction PMGR
+Permanent Magnet Gear Reduction (PMGR)

 The permanent magnet gear reduction is designed to offer less weight, easy construction, and less heat generation.
 It features four to six magnet field assemblies rather than field coil starters.
-It has three terminals on the 12V solenoid and is also heavy-duty making it require less current.
+It has three terminals on the 12V solenoid and is also heavy-duty, making it require less current.
 Because there are no field coils, the commutator and brushes transfer current directly to the armature.

 Permanent Magnet Direct Drive PMDD

-The PMDD types of starter motors are similar to the direct drive in several ways.
+The PMDD types of starter motors are similar to direct drive in several ways.
 Their difference is that the field coil is replaced with permanent magnets in the permanent magnet direct drive type.

 Off-Set Gear Reduction OSGR